 - Gather all the ingredients.

-- Cut each potato in half lengthwise and then cut into rough chunks, about 2 inches cubes.
+- Cut each potato in half lengthwise and then cut into rough chunks, about 2-inch cubes.

 - Transfer to a pot of cold water to soak for 2-3 minutes.

 - Drain water and rinse the potatoes under cold running water.
-Use a lid of the pot when draining, so the potatoes don’t fall off.
+Use the lid of the pot to hold back the potatoes when draining.

 - Add cold water about 1 inch above the potatoes.
-If you are not using Shio Koji, sprinkle a bit of salt into the water to season the potatoes.
-Put the lid on, leaving a small gap, and bring to a boil over medium-high (it’ll take about 10-15 minutes to boil).
+If you are not using shio koji, sprinkle 1 tsp Diamond Crystal kosher salt into the water to season the potatoes.
+Put the lid on, leaving a small gap, and bring to a boil over medium-high heat (it’ll take about 10–15 minutes to boil).

-- Meanwhile, in a saucepan, heat the butter, heavy cream, and shio koji over medium-low heat.
+- Meanwhile, in a saucepan, heat 2 Tbsp unsalted butter, ¼ cup heavy (whipping) cream, and 2 Tbsp shio koji over medium-low heat.
 Turn off the heat and set aside to keep warm (you may need to reheat before adding to the potatoes).

 - When a skewer goes through the potato easily, turn off the heat.
 Drain the water completely.